gpauloski/BERT-PyTorch/README.md

 ```
 This command must be run on each node where the `--node_rank` is changed appropriately.
 `$MASTER` is the hostname of the first node (e.g. thetagpu08).

-After phase 1 training is finished, continue with phase 2 by running the same command with the phase 2 config and data paths (the output directory stays the same).

-Training logs are written to `$OUTPUT_DIR/log.txt`, and TensorBoard can be used for monitoring with `tensorboard --logdir=$OUTPUT_DIR`.

 #### Automatic Multi-Node Training
 Example scripts for running pretraining on SLURM or Cobalt clusters are provided in `scripts/run_pretraining.{sbatch,cobalt}`.